bilken/Flog/readme.txt

         FLOGS(SEVERITY, MODULE, "Value: (" << val << ")" << std::endl);

-    Log calls will be inhibited at compile-time when the maximum SEVERITY for the MODULE is less severe than the FLOG/FLOGS call's SEVERITY.
+    Log calls will be inhibited at compile-time when the maximum SEVERITY for the MODULE is more severe than the FLOG/FLOGS call's SEVERITY.

     At run-time, if dynamic configuration is enabled, log calls will be inhibited when the current assigned SEVERITY for the MODULE is less